adobeio/adobeio-documentation/README.md

 ## Feedback?

 Please help make this solution as useful as possible.
-If you find a problem in the documentation or have a suggestion, click the **Issues** tab on this GiHhub repository and then click the **New issue** button.
+If you find a problem in the documentation or have a suggestion, click the **Issues** tab on this GitHub repository and then click the **New issue** button.
 Provide a title and description for your comment and then click the **Submit new issue** button.

 ![submit new issue](https://user-images.githubusercontent.com/29133525/32515298-f344bd5a-c3bc-11e7-9978-34516f964f9f.png)